 The Lake Victoria Region of East Africa is renowned for its rich deposits of minerals and metals.
 Tanzania, in particular, is blessed with large reserves of diamonds and coloured gemstones that have turned the city of Arusha into a buzzing international trading hub.

 Together with Pact (under the Pact Mines to Markets program or PactM2M), as well as ANZA Gems and Nineteen48, an ethical gemstone collaboration was formed – Moyo Gemstones – to support the interests of Tanzanian female miners and their communities.

 Under Moyo Gemstones, our partner PactM2M has established a strong relationship with the Tanzanian Women Miners Association (TAWOMA), to verify the legality of mining and trading, and confirm that industry practices are of a responsible and ethical nature.
 The technological backbone of this partnership is our blockchain solution for coloured gemstones – the Provenance Proof Blockchain we launched with Gübelin Gem Lab.

-By allowing the gemstones mined by TAWOMA to be securely traced all the way from miner to market, our solution provides a unique record of where a gemstone has been, how it has been processed, and the legacy it leaves behind.
+By allowing the gemstones mined by TAWOMA to be securely traced all the way from miner to market, our solution provides a unique record of where a gemstone has been, how it has been processed, and the legacy it leaves behind (read more on gemstone blockchain).
 This provides the legitimacy, in many cases for the first time, for these women to enter the market and be perceived as equal to other miners that may have more sophisticated business models.
 This increased transparency throughout the supply chain in turn empowers the female miners in TAWOMA to work safely, mine better, and improve their financial security.

 At Everledger we cannot wait to expand this technology to other communities with similar profiles, to eventually include the entire industry.
 In the long term, we believe this can create what has long been needed in the gemstone industry: stable, equitable markets for fair trade.